Satirical and absurd describe most of my posts. Sometimes I write of true events.

 (From Wikimedia Commons.
 Photo by Yathin S. Krishnappa)

 They immediately fled.
-I ran a short distance past, stopped and looked for them.
-I was hoping they’d come back together and resume their scuffle.
+I ran a short distance past, then looked back, hoping they’d resume their scuffle.
 I would’ve enjoyed watching a coyote-badger fight.
 Apparently I ruined that possibility.

 My most perilous encounter occurred in a remote area of the Colville National forest in northeastern Washington a few years ago.
 I was doing a solitary ten-mile hike because overtraining caused a partially torn meniscus a couple weeks earlier.